 Five Ways To Celebrate Earth Day With Kids

-April 22nd marks the 38th anniversary of Earth Day, a day designated to shed light on environmental issues of all kinds.
-The news and Going Green’pop culture are far more focused on ‘ by reducing, reusing and recycling in various forms far more than in 1970 when Earth Day was first observed.
+April 22nd is Earth Day, a day designated to shed light on environmental issues of all kinds.
+The news and Going Green pop culture are far more focused on reducing, reusing and recycling in various forms far more than in 1970 when Earth Day was first observed.
 These small changes in the way we live are definitely shaping the way our kids think about the earth.
 For example, my kids wouldn’t dream of putting a soup can in the trash but when I was growing up the only ‘recycling’ we did was to get our 10 cent deposit back by returning soda bottles and cans to the market.

 Each spring we participate in a park clean up day at a local park or our elementary school.
 This weekend our senator is hosting a ‘Park Clean Up’ in our city in honor of Earth Day.
 I’ll admit, your four-year-old isn’t going to create a perfectly manicured flower bed.
 However, doing even a small amount of work (helping to rake leaves or pick up trash) and seeing many people pitching in to keep the park clean leaves a lasting impression on small minds.
 I can’t seem to locate a national organization or clearinghouse of local Adopt A Park days, so you may want to start here and check with your city’s website or local elementary school.